Netcracker/qubership-core-bootstrap/cloud-core-local-dev/README.md

-# Cloud Core Local Development Installation Script
+# Cloud Core Installation Script

 This repository contains a comprehensive installation script for deploying Cloud Core components using Helm and Kubernetes.
 The script manages the installation and uninstallation of Cloud Core dependencies and services.